-Every year or six it’s important to leave New York.
-We all know this—$7 cereal and the G train do take their toll.
-Last week I took one such sojourn to my brother’s college graduation in Colorado.
+Every year or six it’s important to leave New York—one can only stand so much of $7 cereal and the G train, after all.
+Last week I took one such sojourn to my brother’s college graduation in Boulder, Colorado.
 Here, I thought, was my chance to leave behind Mr. Man Hattan.
 To clear the head.
 To consider—very briefly—matters beyond the footlights.
-Sure, “Our Time” might flit through my mind at The Big Event, but that moment would pass, and I would soon be thinking on, well, whatever it is non-theater people think on.
+Sure, Sondheim’s “Our Time” might flit through my mind at The Big Event, but that moment would pass, and I would soon be thinking on, well, whatever it is non-theater people think on.

 And then I learned that the graduation speaker was to be Julie Andrews.

 At first I thought I was being had.
 “Right,” I said to myself.
 “Julie Andrews?
 Who’s her date, Richard Burton?
 Rex Harrison?”

 But the joke was on me: Apparently Dame Julie had some connection to the University, and, in a remarkable coup, had been roped into delivering the annual basket of “go get ‘em” pleasantries.